jainal09/team-wave-assignment/README.md

 So, whats my approach and how stuff works under the hood?
 1. User will search a question using a get or post request on django app (from postman/curl)

 2. In backend I will check first if this query already exists in cache.
 For cache i have used redis to store results.
-As, Redis is a high performant in memory data used for frequent getting and setting data.
+As, Redis is a high performant in-memory database, it can be used for frequent getting and setting data.
 I will than return those cached results from redis to client in response

-If query doesn't exists in redis than I will call the stackoverflow api and serve results from there and store this new query data in redis.
+If query doesn't exists in redis than I will call the stackoverflow API and serve results from there and store this new query data in redis.

-3. I will also paginate the result and then serve them (max 10 result per page).
+3. I have also paginated the result and then served them (max 10 result per page).
 Good thing to know is I have also stored individual pages in cache.
-So if any page exists in cache i will send from redis.
+So if any page exists for a query in cache i will send from redis.

 4. For rate limiting I am first getting the client ip and then storing per minute and per day request count in redis.
 If per minute or per day request exceeds the given criteria than i am returning 429 **Limit Exceeded** status code.